holos-aafc/Holos/H.Content/Documentation/User Guide/User Guide.md

 # Chapter 9 - Results

-Results are available in a simplified or detailed form.
-The detailed results are the default when you click “**Results**” while in “**Advanced Mode**”.
-To enable simplified results, click “**View**” in the toolbar and click “**Enable Simplified Results**”.

 ## Simplified Results

-- While in "Basic Mode" , the results page will display a basic set of results.
+- While in "**Simple Mode**" , the results page will display a basic set of results.
 - This page shows a broad summary of the emissions of the farm and how much the farm produced for each component in the farm.
 -  The page also shows a graph displaying overall emission for each farm component.